cjdbarlow/Part-One/medical-gas-supply.md

 * The common cylinder used in hospital is **CD**
 This contains **460 L** of oxygen at 15°C and 137 bar.

+* Cylinders are not completely filled, to reduce risk of overpressure and explosions if the temperature rises
+    * The **filling ratio** is the weight of liquid in a full cylinder compared to the weight of water that would completely fill the cylinder
+        * In cool climates, the filling ratio is ~0.75
+        * In warmer climates, the filling ratio is reduced to ~0.67

+* Cylinders are tested for safety every 5-10 years
+Tests include:
+    * Endoscopic examination
+    * Tensile tests
+    1% of cylinders are destroyed to perform testing on the metal.

 ###Pros
 * Portable
 * Reusable